 Redis is an open source in-memory key-value store known for its performance and flexibility.
-Redis has built-in replication and can be set up in a master-slave configuration.
+Redis has built-in replication and can be set up in a primary-secondary configuration.
 For more information read here.

 I want to add an object cache for my